Alamance County Health Department

 - Diet History

-All WIC applicants must be seen at the Health Department to determine eligibility.
+All WIC applicants must be seen in the WIC office to enroll.

 How Do I Apply for WIC or What If I Have More Questions?
 If you have questions not answered above, or wish to make an appointment, please call the Alamance County Health Department WIC Office at (336) 570-6745.